mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/caller-activation-group-attribute.md

 ---
 title: CallerActivationGroupAttribute class
+description: Defines the special Attribute used to mark a program or service program class for it to be activated in the caller&#39;s Activation Group.

 ---

 Defines the special Attribute used to mark a program or service program class for it to be activated in the caller's Activation Group.